BarrerosLeo/wsl-clip-bridge/README.md

 ## Why?

 Ever wanted to paste a Windows screenshot directly into [**Claude Code**](https://claude.ai/code) running in WSL?
-Other solutions use background monitors, Windows tray apps, MCP servers, or require manual file management.
-WSL Clip Bridge is a simple drop-in xclip replacement—no daemons, no extra apps, just works.
+This tool makes it effortless - copy from any Windows application and paste directly in WSL.
+The tool automatically detects Windows clipboard via WSLg's wl-clipboard integration, no complex setup required.

 Perfect for:

 - 🤖 **[Claude Code](https://claude.ai/code)** → Paste screenshots directly in terminal
+- 🌐 **Browser Images** → Copy from Chrome/Edge and paste in WSL
-- 📸 **ShareX** → WSL clipboard workflows
+- 📸 **ShareX** → Advanced screenshot workflows
 - 🖼️ Any Windows → Linux clipboard needs

 ## Features